paszu/3DSRepo/Part-5-(arm9loaderhax).md

 ##### Section II - Installing arm9loaderhax

-12. Reinsert your SD card into your 3DS
+12. Reinsert your SD card into your 2.1.0 3DS
-14. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
-13. Launch SafeA9LHInstaller
+14. Go to `http://dukesrg.github.io/2xrsa.html?arm11.bin` on your 3DS
 14. Select Full Install
 15. The installer will now install arm9loaderhax on your device (this is very fast)
 16. Hold select on boot to enter the Luma3DS menu.
   + If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_a9lh).
   + If you boot to SafeA9LHInstaller, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_safe_a9lh).
+18. Copy your console specific `OTP.bin` from the `/a9lh/` folder on your SD card to a safe location on your computer and back it up to multiple locations (such as online file storage)

 ##### Section III - Configuring Luma3DS